lubomirkarlik/bananapi-radiation-monitor/README.md

 Now is system ready to harvest radiation in your locality every minute and write values to the [InfluxDB database](https://docs.influxdata.com/influxdb/v1.8/) as time series.
 Predefined database is *geiger* and two users are defined to full database access.
 User *admin* with *admin* password and user *geiger* with password *geiger*.

-Drawing graphs and visualization measurements are provided by [Grafana](https://grafana.com/).
-Just run internet any browser , e.g. in mobile phone an connect to:
+Drawing graphs and visualization measurements are provided by [Grafana](https://grafana.com/) reachable under:

 *http://IP_address_BPI-M2:3000*

 login screen appear.
-You can log in as user *admin* with password *admin* for full access rights, or as user *viever* with password *viewer* for view graphs with restricted rights.
+You can log in as user *admin* with password *admin* for full access rights, or as user *viewer* with password *viewer* for view graphs with restricted rights.

 Some of user parameters can be changed in */home/pi/geiger/config.py* file.
 You can change measurement interval *geiger_measure_int* .
 Stored values is in seconds.
 Divider is value represent relation between CPM (count impulses per minute) value and uSiviert value and depend on used type of geiger tube. *geiger_gpio_line* is set to 6 and represent GPIO port on BPI-M2.
 You can change it under your needs, but keep in mind, **that port you choose must support hardware interrupt.**